-The chasing pack, meanwhile, spent relatively modest sums; Valencia's spending was dictated by how much they received, while Atletico Madrid was more focused on keeping hold of Radamel Falcao.
+The chasing pack, meanwhile, spent relatively modest sums; Valencia's spending was dictated by how much they received, while Atletico Madrid were more focused on keeping hold of Radamel Falcao.

 Malaga, experiencing financial troubles, took Roque Santa Cruz on loan and let go of Santi Cazorla and Salomon Rondon.